-Over the last nine months Uber has suffered one legal setback after another in the class action independent contractor class action lawsuit filed against it in federal court in San Francisco.
-Yesterday was perhaps its worst day, when the court issued a ruling with setback #3: invalidating the arbitration clauses in the drivers’ agreements, which if enforced would have foreclosed thousands of drivers from being covered by the class action and required them to commence individual claims against the company.
+Yesterday, a federal court in San Francisco issued a ruling invalidating the arbitration clauses in Uber’s driver agreements, which if enforced would have foreclosed thousands of drivers from being covered by the class action and required them to commence individual claims against the company.
 But, one portion of the ruling that has received only scant attention was that the drivers could also proceed on a class-wide basis with the “expense reimbursement claim” seeking damages for their transportation and cell phone costs, in addition to their “tipping claim” where they allege that they are entitled to the full amount of all tips received.
-This part of the ruling – setback #4 – is perhaps the more significant aspect of the court ruling yesterday by Judge Edward Chen.
+This part of the ruling is perhaps the more significant aspect of the court ruling yesterday by Judge Edward Chen.

 Expense reimbursement claims oftentimes are the most costly aspect of independent contractor misclassification lawsuits.
 The overwhelming bulk of the $228 million settlement by FedEx in the class action, where its Ground Division drivers in California were found to have been employees who had been misclassified as independent contractors, pertained to the expense reimbursement claim.
 In the Uber case, Judge Chen initially declined to include the expense reimbursement claim in the class action because it was based on the use of the IRS’s mileage rate formula and telephone expenses and required drivers to forego their claims for reimbursement of such expenses as water bottles, gum, and mints for passengers.
 But, on further consideration, he allowed the plaintiffs to waive their claims for such minor expenses and confine their expense reimbursement recovery to the larger transportation expenses as reflected in the IRS mileage rate (which takes into account fuel, maintenance, repairs, depreciation, tires, and insurance), and the costs of their cellular phone service or a portion thereof.
 O’Connor v.
 Uber Technologies, Inc., No. 3:13-cv-03826-EMC (N.D.
 Cal.
 Dec.
 9, 2015).

-We’ll next revisit the litigation history of the Uber case briefly and look ahead to see what Uber is facing in court.
-Then, we’ll alert readers about the lessons to be learned from Uber’s experience and inform companies using independent contractors – whether to supplement their workforce or as part of their business models – how they can minimize their misclassification exposure.
+After revisiting the litigation history of the Uber case briefly and look ahead to see what the ride-sharing company can expect in its court battles over its classification of drivers, I will discuss how companies using independent contractors – whether to supplement their workforce or as part of their business models – can minimize their misclassification lawsuit exposure.

-The bad news for Uber began on March 11, 2015, when Judge Chen denied Uber’s motion to dismiss the entire case by summary judgment.
-As discussed in our blog post the following day, the judge stated that while there are numerous factors that bear on whether a worker is an employee or independent contractor, the “principal” test of an employment relationship is whether the person to whom service is rendered has the right to control the manner and means of accomplishing the result desired.
+On March 11, 2015, Judge Chen denied Uber’s motion to dismiss the entire case by summary judgment.
+As discussed in my blog post the following day, the judge stated that while there are numerous factors that bear on whether a worker is an employee or independent contractor, the “principal” test of an employment relationship is whether the person to whom service is rendered has the right to control the manner and means of accomplishing the result desired.
 To that end, the court focused on Uber’s “Driver Handbook,” which instructs drivers, among other things, to “dress professionally,” send the client a text message 1-2 minutes from the pick-up location, “make sure the radio is off or on soft jazz or NPR,” to “make sure to open the door for your client,” and to “have an umbrella in [their] car for clients to be dry until they get in your car or after they get out.”

-The judge also noted that there is evidence that Uber monitors its drivers to ensure compliance with Uber’s many quality control standards by requesting that passengers give drivers a star rating on a scale from 1 to 5 after each completed trip based on the driver’s performance and that Uber uses these ratings “to monitor drivers and to discipline or terminate them.”
+The judge also noted that there was some evidence proffered by the drivers that Uber monitors them to ensure compliance with Uber’s many quality control standards by requesting that passengers give drivers a star rating on a scale from 1 to 5 after each completed trip based on the driver’s performance and that Uber uses these ratings “to monitor drivers and to discipline or terminate them.”
 In addition, the judge found that Uber’s contract with drivers provides that it may terminate any driver whose star rating “falls below the applicable minimum star-rating,” and that it expressly reserved the right to terminate the drivers’ relationship or to terminate the use the company app if a driver’s customer ratings are deemed unacceptably low or for any reason at all.
-The court noted that this factor is a key one favoring employee status.
+The court noted that this factor is one favoring employee status.

-While the court noted that there were some factors favoring independent contractor status, such as the fact that Uber allows drivers to make themselves available for work whenever they want and to accept or reject rides once they have been selected, those facts were hardly sufficient to rule in Uber’s favor as a matter of law.
+While the court noted that there were some factors favoring independent contractor status, such as the fact that Uber allows drivers to make themselves available for work whenever they want and to accept or reject rides once they have been selected, those facts were insufficient in the court’s view to rule in Uber’s favor as a matter of law.
 Instead, the judge set the case down for a jury trial, which is now scheduled to begin June 20, 2016.

-Setback #2 occurred on September 1, 2015.
-Our blog post that day noted that Judge Chen ruled at that time that he was granting the motion by the drivers for “conditional certification” as a class action.
+On September 1, 2015, Judge Chen ruled that he was granting the motion by the drivers for “conditional certification” as a class action.
 In his ruling he found that the class will include drivers for UberX, a ride-sharing service where drivers use their own cars, UberBlack, a high-end car service, and Uber SUV.
 The court did, however, rule in Uber’s favor to the limited extent that the class would only include drivers who began working for Uber before June 2014 and those who work for and are paid by Uber or an Uber subsidiary – not drivers who work and are paid by so-called intermediary transportation companies.

 What’s Ahead for Uber in this Court Battle?

-In an article published earlier in the New York Times shortly after setback #2 by tech reporter Mike Isaac, he quoted the author of this blog post commenting about the significance of the court decision today:
+In an article by tech reporter Mike Isaac published in the New York Times shortly after the September 1, 2015 ruling, Isaac quoted the author of this blog post commenting about the significance of the court decision today:

-“‘The certification is a prelude to a bigger battle,’ said Richard J. Reibstein, a partner in the labor and employment practice at the law firm Pepper Hamilton.
+“‘The certification is a prelude to a bigger battle,’ said Richard J. Reibstein . . . .
 ‘This motion is only a legal skirmish,’ he said.
 ‘The real issue is whether the drivers are independent contractors or employees.
 If they are employees, then Uber will be hard-pressed to deliver profits for its investors.’”

 Forbes’ columnist Daniel Fisher focused on the upcoming trial in his column on July 10, noting that in trials of this nature, the case may, for all practical purposes, turn on what the workers want.
 The author of this blog post was quoted in that column: “In cases involving drivers and others who are relatively well-paid, you can usually find a huge number who’ll say ‘I’m an independent contractor, I am my own boss, the company does not direct or control me, so please don’t take that away from me, jury.’”